jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.7 ElevAbovePit

-Calculate the elevation of each grid cell above the nearest downstream pit cell or grid edge cell..
+Calculate the elevation of each grid cell above the nearest downstream pit cell or grid edge cell.

 *Parameters*: